xaratustrah/barion_cpp/README.md

 ## Usage

-For normal usage, one should start the program without any options.
+The program can either be started using the application release bundle under OSX.
+Alternatively on all systems, the program can be started using a command line.
+The program accepts three command line patterns:

+- Like mentioned above for creating the database `./barion -c mass12.modified`
+- By explicitly choosing a database file `./barion PATH/TO/database.root`
+- Or just without any options `./barion`, in case the database file is in the current directory.

 After the program finds the database file, it will start with a graphical window.
 The program interface allows for navigation around the nuclidic chart and calculation of values related with proper settings.
 The number entry fields can be changed by their buttons.
-Here one can use shift or ctrl or both to accelerate the increment step.
-The binary bundle is invoked by double clicking on the icon.
+Here one can use **shift** or **ctrl** or both to accelerate the increment step.